franklemuchahary/learning_data_visualization/README.md

 # Learning Data Visualization

-All things related to learning the art of telling stories through data using visualizations created in R and Python <br><br>
+All things related to learning the art of telling stories through data using visualizations created in R and Python.
+Creating visualizations for performing exploratory data analysis on a few popular and openly available datasets like the `tips dataset`, `auto-mpg dataset`, and `life_expectancy dataset`.
+Will be working on adding more interactive visualizations.
+<br><br>
 [Visualizations in Python](Python/): using `matplotlib` and `seaborn`
 [Visualization in R](R/): using `ggplot`